-Over a two-year period, around 5% of adults receive a substantial gift and 2% receive a substantial loan, from friends or family.
+Over a two-year period, around 5% of adults receive a substantial gift and 2% receive a substantial

 Over an eight-year period in adults' 20s and early 30s, around 30% receive at least one transfer.
 Gift receipt has become slightly more common since 2017 but there is no strong trend of larger amounts being transferred over time.